jshi22/Ni_FastSLM/README.md

 2. `conda activate slm_env`
 3. Run the initialisation cell.
 It opens the SLM as a mirrored display, opens the camera, and loads the vendor phase correction.
-4. Display a blaze, change k, and confirm the first-order spot moves.
-If it does not move, the display path is broken and nothing downstream will work.
+4. Quick check: display a blaze, change k, and confirm the first-order spot moves.